-Reference design subsystem and system IP for building a secure System on Chip (SoC)
+Reference package for building a secure System on Chip (SoC)

-The Arm Corstone-101 contains a reference design based on the Cortex-M3 processor and various other system IP components.
+The Arm Corstone-101 package contains a subsystem based on the Cortex-M3 processor and various other system IP components.
 It also contains the Cortex-M System Design Kit which provides all the fundamental system elements to design an SoC around Arm Cortex-M0, Cortex-M0+, Cortex-M3 and Cortex-M4 processor.

 - The fastest way to incorporate the Cortex-M3 processor into an SoC design.